The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Results

 In detail, Figure \ref{fig:NORD_BAU_rel_diff_by_month} displays results of the BU scenario for the selected months.
 The chart shows that April reports the largest effect of RECs on actual market quantities.
 As regards summer time (July), the results show a relatively stable impact of RECs on market quantities across settlement periods, averaging nearly 1$\%$ during peak hours.
-Similar patterns are evidenced both for October and January, with a slight prevailing impact in October, mostly due to slightly longer daylights (with consequent higher production from PV) compared to January. \\

-Figure \ref{fig:NORD_HW_rel_diff_by_month} shows comparable results for the HW scenario: in July, the impact of RECs on market quantities emerges earlier (4–6 a.m.), mirrors the April effect until 8 a.m., then weakens during the day, and resurfaces around 7 p.m. due to extended sunlight - similarly to the BU scenario.\\
+Similar patterns are evidenced both for October and January, with a slight prevailing impact in October, mostly due to slightly longer daylights (with consequent higher production from PV) compared to January.
+Figure \ref{fig:NORD_HW_rel_diff_by_month} shows comparable results for the HW scenario: in July, the impact of RECs on market quantities emerges earlier (4–6 a.m.), mirrors the April effect until 8 a.m., then weakens during the day, and resurfaces around 7 p.m. due to extended sunlight - similarly to the BU scenario. \\